 While these chambers are designed specifically for use on desks and benches, they can be fitted onto an optional floor stand, should you want to increase mobility or lab testing flexibility.
 Stacking can also be an effective means of saving valuable lab space, gaining more test workspace, or running independent tests concurrently with relative ease.

-Modern models give you the ability to monitor and operate chambers remotely.
+Modern models also give you the ability to monitor and operate chambers remotely.

-It’s helpful to know the standard features and instrumentation for a benchtop test chamber, but what should you ask a manufacturer before purchasing one?
+Now, it’s helpful to know the features and instrumentation for standard and top-end benchtop test chambers, but what should you ask a manufacturer before purchasing one?

 Consider These Factors Before Buying a Benchtop Test Chamber